Payroll fraud can severely damage businesses of all sizes. Here's what you can do to prevent it.

 - Benefit Fraud: Staff may leverage sick days or workers' compensation claims inappropriately.
-According to the Journal of Accountancy, in some extreme cases, workers have taken on other full-time jobs while still on paid leave from their original employers.

 - Ghosts in the Machine: In these cases, staff create fake employee profiles or use the information of workers who have recently left the organization to keep collecting checks.

 - False Expenses: Inflated or falsified travel and expense claims can add up over time, especially if individual amounts aren't large enough to catch the attention of finance leaders.